KseniaVensko/WebSitesScanner/Readme.txt

-Program sends request to the servers and analyse response headers nad prints results and recommendations.
+Program sends request to the servers and analyse response headers and prints results and recommendations.
 To use it you need Java8 or higher.

 Usage:
 java -jar WebSitesScanner [--host url] [--input_file path] [--output_file path] [--headers headers_with_values] [--proxy proxy_url]